CartoDB/carto-selfhosted-helm/customizations/README.md

 29      	Tue Oct  4 10:58:22 2022	deployed       	carto-1.42.10-beta	2022.9.28  	Rollback to 27
 ```
 Now you can run the upgrade operation again

+### 413 Request Entity Too Large

+  You are trying to make a POST request to the SQL Api with a large payload.
+Please see the following considerations:

+  - We support a payload up to 10Mb

+  - If your payload is lower than 10Mb, probably the error code is returned by a service in a higher layer than the Carto Selfhosted environment.
+Please upload your service configuration to be able to manage higher requests.
+E.g:

+  In Nginx, you have to add this config line to your location service:

+    ```bash
+    client_max_body_size 10M;
+    ```

+  If you have an Ingress Nginx, you have to add the following annotation:

+    ```yaml
+      annotations:
+        nginx.ingress.kubernetes.io/proxy-body-size: "10m"
+    ```